 Late in 2013, TWIA was approached by an insurer offering to assume, or "take out," over 40,000 TWIA policies.
 Since then, TWIA has been made aware of other insurers who may want to take out policies in a similar fashion.
 This type of transaction has been used effectively in Florida and Louisiana to minimize the use of those states' residual markets.
 To ensure objectivity and transparency, TWIA began developing a formal depopulation process to detail the requirements and procedures for these and similar proposals.
 TWIA continues to work with TDI to develop a process and included two recommendations to the Legislature in its Biennial Report addressing the depopulation process.
+Legislation has been proposed for consideration by the 84th Texas Legislature regarding a formal depopulation process.

-Standards of Conduct
+Appendix E: Standards of Conduct